-The Region 7 Workforce Development Board (RWDB) grandfathered the existing board structure under WIA.
+The Region 7 Workforce Development Board (RWDB) grandfathered the existing board structure under WIA, with the understanding that they will move to the new board structure under WIOA in the future.
 The RWDB and CEO Board are jointly responsible for the oversight of the Workforce Development Center system.
 Part of the planning process includes determining the level of WIOA expenditures and enrollments each program year, in addition to negotiating the performance measures for the WIOA programs.